Five Dollar Wrench

 I was at a used furniture store in Highland when the next text came in.

-But okra is produce, and produce meant good.
+But okra is produce, and produce meant positive.

-I figured she was toying with me.
-We were new as a team, so maybe this was just her way of poking me, as if to say, "I think the system is stupid, but I'll play along."
+We were still new as a team, so I figured this was just her way of poking me, as if to say, "I think the new system is stupid, but I'll play along."

 Fine.